Freddis/snap-on-openapi/README.md

     // and passes it to OpenAPI instance (this.service) const handler: ExpressHandler = async (req, res) => {
       const emptyHeaders: Record<string, string> = {};
-      // Correcting the type for headers a little bit const headers = Object.entries(req.headers).reduce((acc, val) => ({
+      // Correcting the type for headers a little bit, you can do it with casting to any const headers = Object.entries(req.headers).reduce((acc, val) => ({
         ...acc,
         ...(typeof val[1] === 'string' ? {[val[0]]: val[1]} : {}),